ResearchComputing/Documentation/docs/tutorials/index.rst

 CUmulus Cloud
 ===============

-CU Research Computing hosts a free-to-use on-premise cloud service, called [CUmulus](../cloud/cumulus.md), which supports cases not well-suited for HPC such as webservers, databases, and long-running services.
-The following video and tutorials will get you started using CUmulus.
+CU Research Computing hosts a free-to-use on-premise cloud service, called `CUmulus<../cloud/cumulus.html>`_, which supports cases not well-suited for HPC such as webservers, databases, and long-running services.
+The following tutorials will get you started using CUmulus.

-#### Why use CUmulus?

-<iframe width="560" height="315" src="https://www.youtube.com/embed/bX1J641oqNc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 .. toctree::
     :maxdepth: 1